When Do Ballet Dancers Retire?

 Preparing for Retirement Early

 Preparing for retirement early is crucial for dancers to ensure a smooth transition to life after dance.
-Recognizing their worth and negotiating for fair pay instead of accepting low compensation out of gratitude is essential.
+It is essential to recognize their worth and negotiate for fair pay instead of accepting low compensation out of gratitude.
 This financial awareness can help dancers save and plan for their future.

 Maintaining proper nutrition and hydration is also vital for supporting the physical demands of ballet and preventing injuries.
 By caring for their bodies, dancers can extend their careers and reduce the risk of early retirement due to physical limitations.